-Anyone with a WordPress website needs to take responsibility for it and keep it secure.
+Anyone with a WordPress website needs to take responsibility for it and take care of security.
 That means being super vigilant with passwords and ensuring that WordPress core and plugin updates are implemented as soon as they are available.
-If you don’t want to take on this level of responsibility, hire someone to do it.
+Hacking can be a problem and it is not pleasant to suddenly find you are selling blue movies from your site footer!
+If you don’t want to take on this level of responsibility, hire a web developer to do it.
 Lots of developers provide a managed service contract.

-- Make sure that the anti-virus on your own computer is up to date.
+Make sure that the anti-virus on your own computer is up to date.
 Key-loggers or malware on your machine can compromise your site if you are using it to access the WordPress admin.

 Never ever use ‘admin’ as your WordPress username.
 If your site has been set up with ‘admin’ as the user name, here’s how to change it »

-- Give users the privileges they need, setting everyone as an administrator is a security risk.
+Only give users the privileges they need, setting everyone as an administrator is a security risk.
 Usually the author role will suffice if they need to add and edit posts, otherwise leave them as subscribers.

-- Never install a free theme that is not from the WordPress theme repository.
-Many of the top Google results for free themes have malware embedded in the code!
+Never install a free theme or plugin that is not from the WordPress theme repository.
+They have to pass stringent tests to get in there.

 If there is a choice, choose the plugin with the highest download count.
 This is tried and tested.

-- Make sure the plugin is regularly maintained, i.e. has been updated in the last 6 months.
+Make sure the plugin is regularly maintained, i.e. has been updated in the last 6 months.
 You can see all of this on the WordPress plugin page.

 Install a Security Plugin